Ethacrynate Sodium Injection

 Orthostatic hypotension may occur in patients receiving other antihypertensive agents when given ethacrynic acid.

 Ethacrynate sodium has little or no effect on glomerular filtration or on renal blood flow, except following pronounced reductions in plasma volume when associated with rapid diuresis.
 A transient increase in serum urea nitrogen may occur.
-Usually, this is readily reversible when the drug is discontinued.
+Usually, this is readily reversible when the

 As with other diuretics used in the treatment of renal edema, hypoproteinemia may reduce responsiveness to ethacrynic acid and the use of salt-poor albumin should be considered.

 A number of drugs, including ethacrynic acid, have been shown to displace warfarin from plasma protein; a reduction in the usual anticoagulant dosage may be required in patients receiving both drugs.

 Ethacrynate sodium may increase the risk of gastric hemorrhage associated with corticosteroid treatment.

 Frequent serum electrolyte, CO2 and BUN determinations should be performed early in therapy and periodically thereafter during active diuresis.
 Any electrolyte abnormalities should be corrected or the drug temporarily withdrawn.

 Increases in blood glucose and alterations in glucose tolerance tests have been observed in patients receiving ethacrynic acid.

 Lithium generally should not be given with diuretics because they reduce its renal clearance and add a high risk of lithium toxicity.
 Read circulars for lithium preparations before use of such concomitant therapy.

 Ethacrynate sodium may increase the ototoxic potential of other drugs such as aminoglycoside and some cephalosporin antibiotics.
 Their concurrent use should be avoided.